rdfostrich/article-swj2020-cobra/content/solution.md

 the longer the chain becomes.
 This is an expected consequence of the aggregated delta approach, as they grow in size for each new version.
 The goal of this work is to investigate how these problems can be solved, without losing the advantages of aggregated deltas with respect to query execution times.
-As such, we will not achieve any lower ingestion times by reversing our delta chain, as the additions and deletions would simply be reversed, without reducing size and effort.
+As such, we will not achieve any lower ingestion times by reversing our delta chain, as the additions and deletions would simply be reversed.
+Instead, we aim to reduce overall storage by reducing the number of required snapshots.

 One straightforward way of reducing ingestion time would be to create a new snapshot and delta chain once the ingestion time or size becomes too large.